 ALCOA, Tenn. — A huge distribution center could be coming soon to the foothills of the Great Smoky Mountains.

-The Blount Partnership and developers Hillwood Investment Properties are "exploring the feasibility of constructing a warehouse distribution center" on part of the former Pine Lakes Golf Course in Alcoa.
+The Blount Partnership and developers Hillwood Investment Properties are proposing building a warehouse distribution center on part of the former Pine Lakes Golf Course in Alcoa.

 Dubbed "Project Pearl", it won Alcoa Municipal/Regional Planning Commission approval in October.
 Going forward, staff will work the developer as needed, Pearson said.

-The force behind the distribution center hasn't been revealed, but it bears the marks of developments opened around the U.S. by retail giant Amazon.
+The force behind the distribution center hasn't been revealed, but it bears the marks of developments opened in the U.S. by retail giant Amazon.

 State authorities declined to comment.